CornellCAC/CR-demos/doc/DMTCP_Stampede.md

 This puts symbolic links into one directory to make it possible for the existing configure script to find all MPICH executables.

+** Need to verify that this is being built with icc unless not possible **

 Now we are ready to configure and build (the mpich home should be adjusted appropriately):

 ```